 Demand for Paris-aligned investment solutions is growing rapidly as asset owners increasingly incorporate climate into their objectives.
 The Net Zero Asset Owner alliance is one example highlighting this trend, with £5 trillion of assets under management.

-The concept of ‘Paris-aligned’ investing has come to imply alignment with achieving net-zero emissions by 2050.
-In practice, that means adopting three principles: shifting capital towards climate solutions; decarbonising at the rate required to meet net-zero alignment by 2050 and the interim goal of 50% emission reductions by 2030; and net-zero-consistent corporate stewardship.
-These principles are enshrined in the IIGCC Net Zero Investment Framework.
+The concept of "Paris-aligned" investing has come to imply alignment with achieving net-zero emissions by 2050.
+In practice, that means adopting three principles: shifting capital towards climate solutions; decarbonizing at the rate required to meet net-zero alignment by 2050 and the interim goal of 50% emission reductions by 2030; and net-zero-consistent corporate stewardship.
+These principles are enshrined in the Institutional Investors Group on Climate Change (IIGCC) Net Zero Investment Framework.
 This provides the foundations for aligning investments with net-zero goals, with flexibility over translating these principles into investment strategies.